 - 2018: ProHealth opens a new heart and vascular center on the Waukesha Memorial campus.
 The center is named the UW Health Heart & Vascular Center in early 2019.

-- 2019: ProHealth breaks ground on a major project to transform its Mukwonago campus into the community's first hospital by mid-2020.
+- 2019: ProHealth breaks ground on a major project to transform its Mukwonago campus into the community's first hospital.

 News from ProHealth